TomKalders/FlowField/README.md

                      * Check if the neighbour node is not in the openlist
                         * Add the neighbour node to the openlist
      * Add the currentnode to the closed list.

+### Flow/Vector field
+Once the Algorithm is done we can start to create the vector field, which is basically the resulting flow field

+For each current node we check all it's neighbours and check which of them has the lowest integration cost. we then set the direction of the current node to be a vector from the current node's center to the center of the lowest cost neighbour and normalize it.

+now the flowfield is calculated.

+### Agents
+With the flowfield calculated I now update the agents.
+I check in what node they currently are in and give them the linear velocity of the direction of that node.
+I multiply that direciton with a set speed.